 Happy Cat Technologies welcomes you to it's business web site.
-We look forward to 2013, continuing to provide quality service to a select group of clients in the Fort Collins area.
+We again look forward to the new year, 2014, continuing to provide quality service to clients in the Fort Collins/Loveland area.
 Always remember that help is a phone call away, and we'll try to get you purring again as soon as possible.Alfred P. Reaud, Proprietor, Happy Cat Technologies.

 Wired Top Stories